 Depending on the goal of your session, you can decide whether you want a silent environment or to include sounds and music.

 One thing though to keep in mind is that outside noises may be disruptive unless they are sounds of nature.
 Sounds such as those of traffic, honking, or non-participating people shouting or speaking are best avoided during the trip.
-Preparing a set of headphones can be helpful where you are unable to prevent disrupting external noises.
+Preparing a set of headphones can be helpful when you are unable to prevent disrupting external noises.

 Traditionally, the person eating the mushrooms is accompanied by 1-2 friends/family members, which function as “trip sitters.”

 The trip sitters’ responsibilities include paying attention to the things that the person who eats the mushrooms says.
-They may also use copal (in Nahuatl language copalli means “incense”), when problems arise.
+They may also use copal (in the Nahuatl language copalli means “incense”) when problems arise.
 The incense which was used traditionally was likely a resin from the Copal Tree (Protium copal) or from Coyol Palm, scientifically known as Acrocomia aculeata (formerly Acrocomia mexicana).

-In our culture which is not always sympathetic to the use of mind-altering substances, it may be difficult to find a supporting friend or family member willing to serve as a trip sitter.
+In our culture which is not always sympathetic to the use of mind-altering substances, it may be difficult to find a supportive friend or family member willing to serve as a trip sitter.
 In such cases, it may be tempting to eat mushrooms alone.
 I do not recommend it, especially for people who are inexperienced, suffer from mental issues, or if more than a minimal dose is taken.

 Your trip sitter should be a trusted person, ideally an experienced psychonaut, who is willing to remain sober and be with you for at least 8 hours.

 I may be available to serve as a trip sitter.
 (Learn more.)